alanspace/Predicting_Weather_with_Neural_Networks/readme.md

   - `scikit-learn` for machine learning tasks (data splitting, imputation, scaling, modeling, and evaluation).
   - `matplotlib` for data visualization.
   - `Jupyter Notebook` for interactive development and analysis.
+  - `Meteostat` for programmatic weather data acquisition in the verification script.
+  - `joblib` for saving/loading trained models.

 ---